PERS/TRS Refund Request

 Please direct your questions about taxes to the IRS or a tax expert.
 The Division of Retirement and Benefits cannot give tax advice.

-You may become eligible for retirement benefits again if you:
+You may become eligible for retirement benefits based on service you refunded if you:

 - go back to work and become vested in the retirement system again.

 Note: If you did not re-employ by July 1, 2010, you are not eligible to reinstate your prior service.